 - Coronary artery bypass graft (CABG) surgery is sometimes used as an alternative to angioplasty.
 The timing of emergency CABG varies on the situation.
 It may be performed immediately or in a more delayed fashion.

 Thrombolytic, also called clot-busting or fibrinolytic, drugs are recommended as alternatives to angioplasty.
 These drugs dissolve the clot, or thrombus, responsible for causing artery blockage and heart-muscle tissue death.

-Generally speaking, thrombolysis is considered a good option for patients with full-thickness (STEMI) heart attacks when symptoms have been present for fewer than 3 hours.
+Generally speaking, thrombolysis is considered a good option for patients with full-thickness (STEMI) heart attacks when symptoms have been present for fewer than 12 hours.
 Ideally, these drugs should be given within 30 minutes of arriving at the hospital if angioplasty is not a viable option.
-Other situations where a clot-busting drug may be used include when:
+Other situations where a clot-busting drug may be used include:

-Thrombolytics should be avoided or used with great caution in the following patients after heart attack:
+Thrombolytics should be avoided or used with great caution in the following patients:

 Specific Thrombolytics.
 The standard thrombolytic drugs are recombinant tissue plasminogen activators or rt-PAs.
 They include alteplase (Activase) and reteplase (Retavase) as well as a newer drug tenecteplase (TNKase).
 Other types of drugs, such as a combination of an antiplatelet and anticoagulant, may also be given to prevent the clot from growing larger or any new clots from forming.

 Thrombolytic Administration.
 The sooner that thrombolytic drugs are given after a heart attack, the better.
 The benefits of thrombolytics are highest within the first 3 hours.
 They can still help if given within 12 hours of a heart attack.

 Complications.
 Hemorrhagic stroke, usually occurring during the first day, is the most serious complication of thrombolytic therapy, but fortunately it is rare.